zVeqsxy/Basic-File-Encryption/README.md

 ## **Features**

-- Encrypt individual files or all files in a directory.
+- Encrypt individual files or all files in a directory using `Fernet` library.
 - Decrypt encrypted files back to their original state.
 - Password-based authentication using `bcrypt` library for extra security.
 - Automatic exclusion of sensitive files from encryption and decryption.